jerrold4/Customer-Shopping-Behavior-Analysis/README.md

 - Hats and sneakers had the highest discount usage
 - Loyal customers formed the majority segment
 - Young adults contributed the highest revenue

+▶️ How to Run
+1. Clone the repository